jhucompilers/fall2022/assign/assign02.md

 There are two milestones:

-* Milestone 1: control flow works correctly
+* Milestone 1: control flow and calls to intrinsic `print`/`println` work correctly in programs using integer values
 * Milestone 2: all functionality is implemented

 ## Lexical analyzer changes